happykhan/journalbot/README.md

 Follow installation prompts.
 Allow appending to `$PATH` in `.bashrc`.

-    $ which python # should yeild: ~/anaconda2/bin/python or similar
+    $ which python # should yield: ~/anaconda2/bin/python or similar

 should return a path including miniconda.
 If not, it's using the wrong python binary still, and you need to alter the order of paths in $PATH.